PickNikRobotics/cartesian_msgs/README.md

 # Cartesian Msgs

-Experimental messages for sending cartesian commands to a robot.
+Experimental messages for sending Cartesian commands to a robot.
 There has never been a consensus for what this should look like, see [Cartesian Trajectories API Review](http://wiki.ros.org/trajectory_msgs/Reviews/Cartesian%20Trajectories_API_Review_2013_06_05) for related discission.

 Features: